-The year 2020 is the second year of regulatory period 2017 - 2022.
+The year 2021 belongs to regulatory period 2017 - 2022.
 During this regulatory period is used the determination of prices for access to the transmission system and electricity transmission based on the price cap and tariffs for losses and system services are determined on the basis of maximum permitted costs.
 The main part of cost for the providing system services are costs for support services, and at the different types of the support services sets maximum prices of purchased services or the maximum allowable cost.
-Part of the cost for the providing of system services is assured by payment of fixed prices for regulated electricity procured within the framework of the IGCC, which the Group together with operators in Czech and Hungarian transmission system use to prevent the supply of regulation electricity in opposite directions through the cross-border connections.
+Part of the cost for the providing of system services is assured by payment of fixed prices for regulated electricity procured within the framework of the IGCC (International Grid Control Cooperation), which the Group together with operators in Czech and Hungarian transmission system